 Equally, if a person discharges surface water onto the land of another that would not have naturally occurred, he may commit a nuisance and be liable in damages and subject to an injunction.
 However, an easement to discharge surface water may arise by long use.

 In accordance with general principles, the extent of the easement is defined by its use in the period of acquisition.
 If its use is substantially increased to place a substantially greater burden on the land affected the easement no longer holds.

 An easement for an outfall pipe may be established.
 This may permit that which should otherwise be a nuisance.
 This is a so-called right of eavesdrop.

-The right to enter land in order to clean drains and watercourses will generally inhere in the easement itself.
+The right to enter the land in order to clean drains and watercourses will generally be inhere in the easement itself.
 The rights may be exercised by independent contractors or public authorities on behalf of the dominant property owner.

 Many artificial pipes are constructed under statutory power.
 The Public Health legislation, later known as the Sanitary Services legislation, empowers local authorities to install pipes and drains to their areas.
 Canals and waterways were constructed from the 18th century onwards under statutory powers.

 If a person contaminates water in a natural stream, causing sensible (appreciable) alteration in its character or quality, he infringes the rights of lower riparian owners.
 They may take an action without proof of damage.
 There may also be statutory rights in underwater pollution legislation.
 It may also be a criminal offence.

 The common law concepts of pollution or interference with water quality required that the contamination was more than trifling or insubstantial.
 No claim or action arose if it was temporary or too trivial.
 Changes in the character of the watercourse may include changes in temperature, the addition of hard water to soften the water stream, and pollution, making it unsuitable for use for drinking.